nfhipona/web-storage-manager/README.md

 ### About

 This project was inpired by 'react-persist' that I felt lacking of the functionalities that I need that I decided to create my own on top of Storage API.
-This project has grown and had a major rebump in its version 3.
+This project has grown and had a major revamp in its version 3.

 ## License